This article contains information on how to afford a U.S. college as an international student in the year 2023.

-Also, many international students don’t allow enough time to secure money for college.
-Ideally, you should begin searching for financial aid for up to two years before you plan to attend college.
+Also, many international students don’t have enough time to secure money for college.
+Ideally, you should begin searching for financial aid up to two years before you plan to attend college.

 Students can also ask their university about work-study opportunities, or they can consider going to a community college for two years before transferring to a four-year college.
 That can save thousands of dollars.

 Top 5 Colleges Offering Financial Aid to International Students

 While it can be difficult to find colleges that give financial assistance to international students, there are some clear-cut winners in that department.
 Here are the top five.

 - Location: DC

 - The average amount of aid was $69,406

 - The average amount of aid: $67,085